-There are only horrors connected to this heritage site, the horrors of exterminating more than 1.5 million people.
+There are only horrors connected to the heritage site of Auschwitz Birkenau, the horrors of exterminating more than 1.5 million people.

 UNESCO’s World Heritage Centre’s short description of site no. 31: